bensutherland/impute_workflow/README.md

 ```

-##### New approach: #####
+#### New approach VCF vs. VCF ####
 ```
+# Need to create a VCF file with only the loci present in the imputed output
-# Identify which regions were output by ai2
+# First, identify which regions were output by ai2
 awk '{ print $1 "\t" $2  }' 05_compare/all_chr_combined.txt | grep -vE '^mname' - > 05_compare/ai2_imputed_regions.txt

-# Prepare a VCF file from the pre-imputation BCF file, with only the selected regions
+# Second, subset the pre-imputed VCF file to only include these selected regions
 bcftools view --regions-file 05_compare/ai2_imputed_regions.txt 04_impute/all_inds_wgrs_and_panel_biallele.bcf -Ov -o 04_impute/all_inds_wgrs_and_panel_biallele_only_ai2_imputed_regions.vcf

-# Format the ai2 output file to prepare it to be used to create a VCF file
+# Convert allele dosage (0,1,2) format to standard VCF format (0/0, 0/1, 1/1)
 ./01_scripts/ai2_to_vcf_format_step_1.sh
+# ...output will be the input identifier, with "_converted.txt" as suffix

-# Use the following Rscript to read in the VCF and fill in the data from the imputed file
+# Use the following Rscript to read in the VCF and replace the genotypes in the pre-imputed with the imputed data
-01_scripts/ai2_to_VCF.R
+./01_scripts/ai2_to_VCF.R

 ```